 Breeding of Amano shrimp

 Breeding Amano shrimp is rather hard in captivity but with the determined attitude and patience, it is possible and rewarding.
-The reason for this is that that they will not complete the life cycle in freshwater.
+The reason for this is that they will not complete the life cycle in freshwater.
 The young shrimp (larvae) require saltwater to grow to metamorphosis and then becomes freshwater shrimp again.

 In the wild, Amano shrimp live coastally, where their larvae (or Zoa) are released and swept out to the sea.
-In the sea, they feed off the algae and plankton until ready to metamorphosize into their small mature form after about 40 to 50 days.
+In the sea, they feed off the algae and plankton until ready to metamorphose into their small mature form after about 40 to 50 days.
 So, after about 6-7 weeks they convert to shrimplets and then migrate back upstream to freshwater.

 Therefore, if you want to breed Amano shrimp at home, you will have to replicate this whole process for them.
 Frankly saying, it is a lot of work but at least we get a much a longer life span than with any other shrimp.